theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/bapi.md

-The following section describes the functions of the BAPI Component.<br>
 The Xtract IS BAPI data source was developed to access BAPIs and RFC function modules and integrate them in the SSIS package.

 {: .box-tip }